How to Choose a Frame for a Stretched Canvas

 Metal frames receive the stretched canvas by sliding the stretcher into channels in the sides of the frame.

 Here are a variety of canvas float frames.
 The canvas is loaded from the front and sits on that bottom lip.
 Pre-drilled holes are drilled into the bottom lip and the canvas is secured into place with screws.
-Here is an assemblage of standard metal and wood frames with varying rabbet depths.

 First, measure the thickness of the stretched canvas.